zpuckett/dokay/README.md

 ## Why it works

-This app works for both users just wanting to engage their favorite artists, as well as listen to new music, and artists wishing to engage their fans and recieve realtime feedback on topics like branding, image, and perception.
+This app works for both, users just wanting to interact with their favorite artists, as well as listen to new music, and artists wishing to engage their fans and recieve realtime feedback on topics like branding, image, marketing, and perception.

 ---